More fun than a barrel of monkeys!

 Archive: 'History or Science'

-This Week in Texas Music History, we’ll meet a trumpet player whose career included some real twists and turns.
+This Week in Texas Music History, we’ll meet a man with a voice as big as Texas.

-This Week in Texas Music History, we’ll remember an influential accordion player who never recorded a note.
+This Week in Texas Music History, we’ll meet an opera singer who pulled herself up by her own bootstraps.

 Fort Worth Opera will give With Blood, With Ink – an opera about a brilliant, tragic 17th-century feminist-nun – its first fully-professional premiere next season.
 But next week, you can see a preview of it.